Yeast

 Available?

-prescription from the doctor, but these treatments mask
+without a prescription from the doctor, but these

-those determined to treat themselves, an all natural
+For those determined to treat themselves, an all

-holistic remedy can help manage and cure your yeast
+natural holistic remedy can help manage and cure your

-combats stress and toxins, restores the body's inner
+program that combats stress and toxins, restores the

-Did you know that all natural holistic approach will help build up your bodies natural defense system to prevent yeast infections lastingly and permanently?
+Did you know that all natural holistic approach will help build up your body’s natural defense system to prevent yeast infections lastingly and permanently?